marsiitr/Kinect-Based-Super-Mario/README.md

 <p align="justify">Once you’ve created a game with Unity, deployment is a cinch.
 With a couple of clicks, you can export your game to mobile, desktop and/or web (web currently requires the Unity player app to be installed).
 If you have the right license, you can even deploy to gaming consoles like Xbox, Playstation and Wii.</p>

 ## Programming Language: C#
-C# is a hybrid of C and C++, it is a Microsoft programming language developed to compete with Sun's Java language.
-C# is an object-oriented programming language used with XML-based Web services on the .NET platform and designed for improving productivity in the development of Web applications.
+<p align="justify">C# is a hybrid of C and C++, it is a Microsoft programming language developed to compete with Sun's Java language.
+C# is an object-oriented programming language used with XML-based Web services on the .NET platform and designed for improving productivity in the development of Web applications.</p>

 <p align="justify">C# boasts type-safety, garbage collection, simplified type declarations, versioning and scalability support, and other features that make developing solutions faster and easier, especially for COM+ and Web services.
 Microsoft critics have pointed to the similarities between C# and Java.</p>